cwinkelmann/deepfaune/README.md

 `Deepfaune` sofware is released under the [CeCILL](http://www.cecill.info) licence, compatible with [GNU GPL](http://www.gnu.org/licenses/gpl-3.0.html).

 ### 1. Get the source code of the latest release, directly from this site.

+Option1 (latest version, recommended): clone the repository by clicking on the blue button above.

-Option1 (latest stable version):  get the `zip` archive by clicking on the button `Download` (next to "Create release") on the last row of [https://plmlab.math.cnrs.fr/deepfaune/software/-/tags](https://plmlab.math.cnrs.fr/deepfaune/software/-/tags).
+Option2 (latest stable version):  get the `zip` archive by clicking on the button `Download` (next to "Create release") on the last row of [https://plmlab.math.cnrs.fr/deepfaune/software/-/tags](https://plmlab.math.cnrs.fr/deepfaune/software/-/tags).
 Then, uncompress the zip file.

-Option2 (latest version): clone the repository by clicking on the blue button above.

 ###  2. Download and unzip the model parameters
 The model parameters are protected by the [CC BY-NC-SA 4.0 license](https://creativecommons.org/licenses/by-nc-sa/4.0/) (Attribution-NonCommercial-ShareAlike 4.0 International).